AdobeDocs/commerce-learn.en/help/cloud/best-practices/pre-launch-checklist.md

 This checklist aims to assist in planning and executing a successful launch of the Adobe Commerce Cloud site.
 Collaborate with your system integrator for Adobe Commerce Cloud to ensure all configuration tasks and checklist items are completed and verified.
 If you encounter difficulties with any checklist items or have questions, please reach out to the designated Customer Technical Advisor or Customer Success Engineer.
 If your account does not have an assigned CTA/CSE, you may create a support ticket for assistance.

-If you have a CTA/CSE assigned, we recommend contacting them and the Account Manager at least 4 weeks prior to launching the new Adobe Commerce Cloud site to notify them of your **intention** to launch.
+If you have a CTA/CSE assigned, contact them and the Account Manager at least 4 weeks prior to launching the new Adobe Commerce Cloud site to notify them of your **intention** to launch.

 - Some checks are highlighted with [!BADGE Blocker]{type=caution tooltip="Potential Blocker"} as they may potentially block your go-live if not carefully reviewed.
 - Ensure to collaborate with your developer or system integration partner to align with your implementation approach.